slave-blocker/voider_2/README.md

 No need for static ip addresses, .onion addresses are used as the anchors.

-Use the phone GXP1610 .
-other interoperable phones are still being searched.
+Use the phone GXP1610.
+Other interoperable phones are still being searched.

 Symmetric encryption of the udp packets, for the udp holepunch should still be done.